clemlak/fe-hackathon/README.md

 This version of Secret Santa is a bit different from the original one, here the concept is based on a chain (see what I did there?) of Santas, where anyone can join by sending a gift to the last Santa in the chain, and then they'll be the next to receive a gift!

-Santas can gift each other ERC721 and ERC1155 tokens, however the collectibles must be whitelisted beforehand (to keep the Grinch away from ruining the fun!).
+Santas can gift each other ERC721 and ERC1155 tokens, however the collectibles must be whitelisted beforehand (to keep the Grinch from ruining the fun!).

 ## Instructions